Your guides to a stronger civic culture.

 Previously, Todd was a consultant and professional speaker for over 9 years, leading personal and professional development seminars for audiences across North America.
 He has also worked with the United Nations, where he helped lead a conflict resolution effort that guided civil society and government leaders from conflict-affected islands in the Pacific to develop joint solutions to further peace and development in their islands.

-Marketing & Event Specialist
+Event Planning Specialist

 Tess Woodruff is an experienced event planner and designer with Infante + Co, a Rochester-based marketing and events firm.
 In addition to her work on both virtual and in-person Civic Genius events, she provides graphic design and photography support for the organization.
 Tess is a graduate of the State University of New York at Fredonia, with degrees in both communication studies and visual arts new media.